henrygd/webvids/readme.md

 ## Todo

 - check that libsvtav1 codec is available
-- allow selection of preset for faster / slower encoding
 - allow multiple files to be passed in
+- add flag for optimized settings for animated videos